Director, Office of Research Ethics and Integrity

 (e) Director, Office of Research

-The Director, Office of Research is responsible for maintaining the Register of Disclosed Interests for Research and reporting annually to the Vice-Chancellor on disclosed interests.
+The Director, Office of Research is responsible for maintaining the Register of Disclosed Interests for Research and reporting annually to the Vice-Chancellor and President on disclosed interests.

 (f) QUT research students and staff